 A collection of mainly web- and mail-order shops supplying things to “The Dutch Abroad”

-Dutch goods from mail-order and internet shops, both in the Netherlands and abroad
+Dutch goods from mail-order and internet shops, both in the Netherlands and abroad.

+Heads up!
 All links on this page point to sites which are controlled by unconnected third parties and -although care was taken in selecting relevant and seemingly innocuous pages- the web-editor (the person who edits this website) does not accept responsibility for any consequence of your following a link, or of not following a link.
 The aim is not to duplicate others’ efforts, yet suitable missing links will be included when submitted to the web-editor, who will also remove or amend unsuitable or incorrect links.

 Businesses catering to the Dutch abroad include: